hips-ipdps-2026/hips-ipdps-2026.github.io/index.md

 # 31st International Workshop on High-level Parallel Programming Models and Supportive Environments

-# Held in conjunction with IPDPS 2026, New Orleans, Louisiana USA

 # Overview
 The 31st HIPS workshop, proposed as a full-day meeting at the IEEE IPDPS 2026 conference in New Orleans, Louisiana, USA, focuses on high-level programming of multiprocessors, compute clusters, and massively